 Oracle JD Edwards EnterpriseOne allows users to store and manage important ERP information in tables and views within an underlying database.

-The EnterpriseOne system operates on a relational database, meaning that data tables are related using common key fields.
-JDE users can also create custom tables to sort, manage, and store data to be used in other JD Edwards applications and modules.
+The EnterpriseOne system operates on a relational database, meaning that data tables are related using standard key fields.
+JDE users can also create custom tables to sort, manage, and store data for other JD Edwards applications and modules.

 These database tables help store data in one place and organize it by columns and rows separating data items and records respectively.
-These tables and views are categorized by JD Edwards system codes and can be created by choosing data items from the comprehensive data dictionary and selecting key fields to be table indices.
+JD Edwards system codes categorize these tables and views and can be created by choosing data items from the comprehensive data dictionary and selecting key fields as table indices.

 Tables are defined to ensure the JD Edwards software recognizes the table exists, and indices help database management systems find and sort records more efficiently.